BITEWKRER/DBNet/README.md

 The experiment is based on https://github.com/BITEWKRER/Lung-Nodule-Segmentation-Framework

-## If you find the framework useful, please cite the document
+## If you find the model is useful, please cite this paper
 ```
 @article{jiang2024dual,
   title={A Dual-Branch Framework With Prior Knowledge for Precise Segmentation of Lung Nodules in Challenging CT Scans},